RunLittleTurtle/the-brain-ai-scraper-2/System_docs_for_LLM_assistant/User/[module]cli_user_terminal_flow.md

 📋 What issues do you see with the results?
 > The sizes are coming through as numbers, but I need them as strings with "US " prefix

-ℹ️ Analyzing issue with scrape_analyzer...
+ℹ️ Analyzing issue with evaluator...
 🔄 [########------] 40% Examining extracted data
 🔄 [################] 80% Generating transformation rules
 🔄 [####################] 100% Creating data mapping